 Are you a manager in a company or an entrepreneur looking for ideas on how to develop your business model?
 Then you've come to the right place!
 In this article I start with the basics around the topic of business model innovation.

 Before thinking about innovating a business model, it makes sense to ask yourself what a business model actually is.
-In my early entrepreneurial years, I always "believed" in thinking in terms of business models, without seriously asking myself what the term "business model" actually meant.
-I was later able to find this phenomenon again with numerous other entrepreneurs.
-Perhaps it is because the term "business model" seems so self-explanatory.
-In my research work, I dared a simple test on this in the form of two questions.
-Question one: ?are business models important??.
-This was almost always answered with a clear ?yes?
-Question two: "How do you define your business model?
-This was usually followed by a lengthy silence, followed by a few half-sentences.
-Unsurprisingly, this caused little joy among my interviewees, so I soon decided to remove these two questions from my interview guide.
+In my early entrepreneurial years, I always "believed" I was thinking in terms of business models without seriously asking myself what exactly the term "business model" actually meant.
+I later found this phenomenon in numerous other entrepreneurs.
+Perhaps it is because the term "business model" seems so obvious and self-explanatory.
+In my research work, I dared to conduct a simple test in the form of two questions.
+Question one: "Are business models important?".
+This was almost always answered with a clear "yes".
+Question two: "How do you define your business model?".
+This was usually followed by a long silence, followed by a few half-sentences.
+Unsurprisingly, this didn't bring much joy to my interviewees, so I soon decided to remove these two questions from my interview guide.
 So if you want to annoy your colleagues or boss, just give these two questions a try.

 Good.
 Let's try the scientific approach.
-What is the definition of business models?
-If you want to write about this scientifically, you will quickly discover that there is not yet one universal answer to this question.
+What is the definition of a business model?
+If you want to write about this scientifically, you will quickly realize that there is not yet a universal answer to this question.
 On the contrary, different authors shed light on different aspects, elements and functions of business models.
-Even worse, numerous authors on the topic of business models do not offer a definition at all.
-In my opinion, this is a clear sign that the topic is still relatively young.
-In the following, I will try to illuminate the concept of business model from different angles in order to then present a reasonably universal definition.
+Worse still, many authors on the subject of business models offer no definition at all.
+In my opinion, this is a clear sign that the topic is still relatively new.
+In the following, I will try to shed light on the concept of the business model from various angles in order to present a reasonably universal definition.

-Of central importance is the question of which Function a business model exerts; in two respects.
-As an entrepreneur, the first question is what effect a particular business model has on and/or for my company.
-Speaking as a theorist, the question is what the concept of business model can be used for.
+Of central importance is the question of which Function a business model in two ways.
+Speaking as an entrepreneur, the first question is what effect a particular business model has on and/or for my company.
+Speaking as a theorist, the question arises as to what the concept of a business model can be used for.
 Three basic functions can be identified here.

 Link between technology and strategy

-It has always been a central challenge for the management of a company to ensure that the work performed follows the strategic corporate goals.
-This can prove to be unexpectedly difficult even for smaller companies.
-However, at the latest when (complex) technologies, such as digital technologies, come into play, this can become a truly Herculean task.
+It has always been a key challenge for the management of a company to ensure that the work performed is in line with the company's strategic objectives.
+This can prove unexpectedly difficult, even for smaller companies.
+However, at the latest when (complex) technologies, such as digital technologies, are used, this can become a truly Herculean task.

-Driven by the need to model and understand complex, software-driven business processes, numerous entrepreneurs and scientists started thinking about the topic of business models around the turn of the millennium.
-On the one hand, it was necessary to convince investors of novel business approaches.
+Driven by the need to model and understand complex, software-driven business processes, numerous entrepreneurs and scientists began thinking about business models around the turn of the millennium.
+On the one hand, there was a need to convince investors of new business approaches.
 On the other hand, solutions were needed to map strategic goals in the associated IT infrastructure.
-So, if you will, the cradle of the popularity of the business model approach lies in the advent of the Internet age.
-At this point, it should be noted that a certain initial euphoria about Internet technologies and ?infinitely scalable? business models led to numerous company bankruptcies. business models has led to numerous company bankruptcies.
-This development is also known today as the DOT-COM bubble.
+So if you like, the cradle of the popularity of the business model approach lies in the advent of the Internet age.
+At this point, it should be noted that a certain initial euphoria about Internet technologies and "infinitely scalable" business models led to numerous company bankruptcies.
+Today, this development is also known as the DOT-COM bubble.

 The business model as a competitive advantage

-In my view, the most interesting, but possibly also the most difficult to grasp function of business models is their strategic use for competitive advantage.
+In my opinion, the most interesting, but possibly also the most difficult to understand function of business models is their strategic use for a competitive advantage.
 Traditionally, for example, companies have been able to secure a competitive advantage through superior technologies that are difficult to replicate.
 However, a novel configuration in the business model can also create novel competitive advantages.

-Let's take online portals, networks, digital marketplaces or intermediary platforms as an example.
-In purely technical terms, developing a network like Facebook, a search engine like Google, a platform like eBay, or an online marketplace like Amazon is ?not particularly difficult?
+Let's take online portals, networks, digital marketplaces or brokerage platforms as an example.
+Technically speaking, developing a network like Facebook, a search engine like Google, a platform like eBay or an online marketplace like Amazon is "not particularly difficult".
 What is almost impossible, however, is to compete with an already established portal.
-This is because the value of these portals lies beyond their technology, namely in the number of their users, their market participants, or even in the data they collect.
+This is because the value of these portals lies beyond their technology, namely in the number of users, their market participants or the data they collect.

 The business model as a communication tool